karnaker/dotfiles/README.md

 ### Zsh Configurations (`configs/zsh/`)

-- `.zshrc`: The configuration file for Zsh.
+- `.zshrc`: The main configuration file for Zsh.
 It specifies the path to the Oh My Zsh installation, sets the theme, determines auto-update behavior, and lists the desired plugins.
 This file should be symlinked to the user's home directory.

 ## Important Notes